 Vetting and Hiring candidates for remote work: AI versus Human Vetting

 It’s almost an overwhelming list of skills that somebody requires to be considered a “good” software engineer.
 Trying to vet them all in an hour-long phone interview is very difficult.
 At Turing, we’ve realized that it’s possible to take the human out of it.
 To a certain extent, at least.

 We do have an hour-long technical interview that we use with some of the most skilled developers that we’ve found on our platform, where we validate and extend upon things that we find through automated testing.

 The technical interview allows us to screen for things that we find are very, very hard to test for.
 Of course, we’re interested in their communication capabilities, but we also like to test some technical things in an interview in addition to an automated test.

-We’ve also found that we can automate testing of more general-domain kind of format
+We’ve also found that we can automate testing of a more general-domain kind of format.